top of page

 Decolonization and Indigenous Ways of Knowing

 Central to our exploration is the process of decolonization — a means to rectify historical injustices and restore Indigenous rights and self-determination.
-Inspired by Jennifer Wemigwans' concept of "Biskaabiiyang" (meaning 'round trip'), our project investigates how technology and digital artmaking can contribute to understanding and visualizing decolonization in diverse spaces by leaving no one behind.
+Inspired by Jennifer Wemigwans' concept of 'Biskaabiiyang' (meaning 'round trip'), our project investigated how technology and digital artmaking could contribute to understanding and visualizing decolonization in diverse spaces by leaving no one behind.

 Research Questions